Use enter to open, Escape to close

 Volunteer Deputy Registrars are persons certified to help register voters.
 They are appointed by county voter registrars with helping increase voter registration in the state.

-Volunteer Deputy Registrar Qualifications:
+Volunteer Deputy Registrar qualifications:

 • To be appointed a Volunteer Deputy Registrar, a person must: